Auto Grad Functions

 class pyepo.func.perturbedFenchelYoung(optmodel, n_samples=10, sigma=1.0, processes=1, seed=135, solve_ratio=1, reduction='mean', dataset=None)

 An autograd module for Fenchel-Young loss using perturbation techniques.
-The use of the loss improves the algorithmic by the specific expression of the gradients of the loss.
+The use of the loss improves the algorithm by the specific expression of the gradients of the loss.

-For the perturbed optimizer, the cost vector need to be predicted from contextual data and are perturbed with Gaussian noise.
+For the perturbed optimizer, the cost vector needs to be predicted from contextual data and is perturbed with Gaussian noise.

-The Fenchel-Young loss allows to directly optimize a loss between the features and solutions with less computation.
-Thus, allows us to design an algorithm based on stochastic gradient descent.
+The Fenchel-Young loss allows directly optimizing a loss between the features and solutions with less computation.
+Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://papers.nips.cc/paper/2020/hash/6bb56208f672af0dd65451f869fedfd9-Abstract.html>